-- “Work” Remotely: if you have your notebook or laptop on you, share what your mobile office looks like for the day
+- “Work” Remotely: if you have your notebook or laptop on you, share what your remote workspace looks like for the day

 - Daily Ritual: set the stage for a quiet or private moment (i.e. reading a book, drinking coffee, etc.)

 Pro-tip: random photos can still have a place in your content strategy (there’s a time and place for everything, right?).
 If it makes sense with your overall aesthetic, use them as filler imagery or custom branded stock photos for your brand.
 You could also overlay some text and create eye-catching title images for your blog posts or newsletters.
 My Pinnable Graphic Checklist has easy-to-follow step-by-step instructions on how to do this for your own content and attract more qualified leads for your website.